 Research across the continuum from laboratory research to clinical trials is most likely to contribute to the development of novel therapeutics.
 The Department's research focus accordingly spans cancer biology, leukemia research, sarcomas, neurobiology, and chemical biology.
-Through Dana-Farber/Children's Hospital Cancer Center, the Department is developing unique clinical trials to improve the treatment and care of children with cancer.
+Through our pediatric oncology clinical partnership with Boston Children's Hospital — Dana-Farber/Boston Children's Cancer and Blood Disorders Center — the Department is developing unique clinical trials to improve the treatment and care of children with cancer.
 Leading Dana-Farber's pediatric clinical trials program is Carlos Rodriguez-Galindo, MD.
 The Department's clinical trials portfolio includes investigator-initiated, cooperative group, and company-sponsored trials for a variety of cancers at different stages of progression.

 Mark Kieran, MD, PhD, and Charles Stiles, PhD, co-chair of Cancer Biology, created the Pediatric Low-Grade Astrocytoma Program at Dana-Farber.
 Believed to be the first coordinated effort focusing on low-grade gliomas, the program has a five-year objective to identify a molecular target that can be affected with personalized therapy.